Chiverton Cross services

-Chiverton Cross was a crossroads positioned where the smaller of the two modern roundabouts is.
-There was a large garage on the corner, which is now the used car dealership.
+Chiverton Cross was a crossroads positioned where the small roundabout on the B3277 now is.
+It had a large car repairs garage on the corner, which is now the used car dealership.
 This was later joined by a Shell forecourt, which was known as Three Burrows services.

-Three Burrows became an Elf forecourt in the 1990s, before rebranding to Total in 2003, following the merger of Elf with TotalFina.
+Three Burrows became an Elf forecourt in the 1990s, before rebranding to Total in 2003, following the merger of Elf and TotalFina.
 The shop went on to be branded Premier.
-Three Burrows was then re-branded Esso in 2011, creating the unusual situation where two seemingly identical petrol stations trade side-by-side.
-In the same year, Chiverton Cross was removed from Ordnance Survey maps where it had been listed as a full service area.
+Three Burrows was then re-branded Esso in 2011, creating the unusual situation where two seemingly identical petrol stations traded side-by-side.
+In the same year, the complex was removed from Ordnance Survey maps where it had been listed as a full service area.

-Both forecourts were acquired by MRH in 2012.
-These were transferred to MFG in 2018, following the merger of the two companies, who closed the Three Burrows forecourt in 2020 in favour of Chiverton Cross being closer to the road.
-The only facility now available from the Three Burrows forecourt is the car wash.
+Both forecourts were acquired by MRH in 2012, and transferred to MFG in 2018.
+MFG closed the Three Burrows forecourt in 2020, preferring Chiverton Cross, which was closer to the road.
+For a while after its closure, the car wash at Three Burrows was still accessible.